 Questions?
 Email firstname.lastname@example.org.

-The Mazama Nordic Ski School strives to meet students at their current skill level and take them up a notch (or two!).
-Whether you've never strapped into a ski binding, are an alpine skier who wants a new challenge, a ski mountaineer who wants to improve your skill set, or a nordic skier who is ready for the next level—this class is for you!
+The Mazama Nordic Ski School strives to meet students at their current skill level and take them up a notch or two.
+Whether you've never strapped into a ski binding, are an alpine skier who wants a new challenge, or a nordic skier who is ready for the next level—this class is for you!

-The Mazama Nordic Ski School offers three types of cross-country skiing classes: Classic, Telemark, and Backcountry.
-Ski Mountaineering is taught as a separate program.
+The Mazama Nordic Ski School offers two types of cross-country skiing classes: Classic and Nordic Backcountry.
+Backcountry Ski Touring (formerly Ski Mountaineering) is taught as a separate program.

 Matching students’ skills to the appropriate class helps to ensure a safe and fun learning experience.
-Students should consider their current skill level when choosing their class including endurance, how balanced and stable you feel on skis, number of miles you ski, and the terrain you are able to ski comfortably.
+When choosing which class to take, you should consider your current skill level - including endurance, how balanced you feel on skis, number of miles you can ski, and the terrain you are able to ski comfortably.
+See skill level criteria below:

-If you have downhill skiing experience and endurance, but want to learn the basics of Nordic skiing, a novice or intermediate class is probably appropriate for you.
+If you have downhill skiing and endurance, but want to learn the basics of Nordic skiing, a Novice or Intermediate class is probably appropriate for you.

 Skill Level Criteria